You may wish to see the Temples of Paestum first.

 Porta Marina best retains its original design with two towers protecting the access to a square courtyard which was closed by a second gate.
 The area behind the gate is a private property and one can notice that it stands on higher ground.
 For many centuries the coastal plain where Paestum is located was intermittently flooded by the River Sele and its tributaries.
-A thick calcareous layer covered the ancient town and its walls.
+A thick calcareous layer covered parts of the ancient town.

 Eastern Gate (Porta Sirena) near the railway station

 The Lucani usually sided with the Samnites against the Romans in a long series of wars which ended in 290 BC with the recognition of Roman supremacy over the Italian peninsula.
 Paestum had to accept the status of colonia latina.
 It retained the right to mint its coins and some form of self-government, but it had to provide Rome with troops if requested.
 Porta Sirena was built in the Ist century BC and it replaced an earlier gate.
 Similar to the other gates it had a courtyard and a second gate.

 Western walls: (above) tower marking the westernmost point of the walls which in this stretch show evidence of a moat; (below) pentagonal tower projecting from the walls